Last Updated on January 28, 2023 by Anne-Marie

 How long will the salad stay fresh?

-This salad should stay good for up to four days in the refrigerator.
+This salad should stay good for up to four days in the refrigerator when stored in airtight containers.

 That is if you and your family haven't gobbled it immediately.
 It's just that delicious!